CD20-DIRECTED CYTOLYTIC ANTIBODY

 Overview

-Ocrevus Zunovo is approved by the U.S. Food and Drug Administration (FDA) for treating relapsing forms of multiple sclerosis (MS), including clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease in adults.
-It is also indicated for primary progressive MS in adults.
-To be eligible for treatment, a person must not have active hepatitis B virus infections or a history of severe reactions to ocrelizumab.
+Ocrevus Zunovo is approved by the U.S. Food and Drug Administration (FDA) for the treatment of multiple forms of multiple sclerosis (MS), including clinically isolated syndrome, relapsing-remitting MS, active secondary progressive MS, and primary progressive MS in adults.
+People must not have an active hepatitis B virus infection and must not have a history of life-threatening reactions to ocrelizumab or hyaluronidase.
+Before starting treatment, doctors will screen for hepatitis B and evaluate liver function and immune levels.
 Ocrevus Zunovo is also known by its drug name, ocrelizumab and hyaluronidase-ocsq.

 How do I take it?